EmirKorkutUnal/Python-Surprise-Predictions-on-Custom-Dataset/README.md

 df.shape
 >>>(100004, 4)
 </pre>
 We have a dataframe with 10.004 observations and 4 variables.
-The variables are the ID number for users, ID number for movies, rating (in a scale of 5) and a timestamp.
+The variables are the ID numbers for users, ID numbers for movies, rating (in a scale of 5) and a timestamp.
 <h3>Removing Movies that are Rated Less than Others</h3>
-<b>If a movie is rated only a small number of times, the ratings of that movie can skew prediction algorithms</b>; so we're going to get rid of some observations.
+<b>If a movie is rated only a small number of times, the ratings of that movie can skew prediction algorithms</b> (The proof for that is mentioned at the "Predictions" section); so we're going to get rid of some observations.
 <pre>
 df.groupby(['movieId']).size().max()/20
 >>>17.05